Residual

 Class 1 solvents: benzene

 Benzene is a chemical that exists naturally from sources such as crude oil and coal, and is also a component of certain solvents.
 The FDA considers benzene a carcinogen and does not deem it safe at any level in consumer products.
 Benzene is a highly effective solvent, but can be life-threatening when ingested.
 If you decide to use benzene for your extraction method, you must take great care to ensure that it is fully evaporated or purged from the final product.
-Then test with an ISO/IEC 17025: 2017 accredited laboratory like ACS.
+Then test with an ISO/IEC 17025:2017 Accredited laboratory like ACS.

 Residual solvents image